gijit/gi/README.md

 $ make install
 $ gi
 ~~~
+To build from source on windows, see https://github.com/gijit/gi/issues/18
-See https://github.com/gijit/gi/issues/18 for windows install help.
+for windows install help.
 Install both mingw64 and make before building gijit.
-These are prerequisites.
+These are prerequisites
+for building from source.
+The released windows binaries will run without them.

 most recent status
 ------------------

-2018 March 29 update - private
+2018 March 29 update
 ------------------------------
-Release v1.9.0 includes the
+Release v1.9.2 includes the
 `func __callLua(s string) (interface{}, error)` function to call
 Lua code directly from `gijit` Go code.